 And, special thanks to Matt Mets, http://cibomahto.com for assistance with Processing.

 Update, 3/19/2011: We’ve posted a new version, PeggyDraw 2 v.
-1.1, available at the same location.
+1.1, available here.
 Note that the output file is now stored in the “data” directory, not a separate “PeggyProgram” directory.